A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments: Introduction

-While existing works in CL focus on dealing with heterogeneity and personalization aspects, none focus on communication efficiency.
-The aim of this paper is to provide a method for CL that maintains the benefits of clustering based approaches, while providing communication efficiency.
-We achieve this by developing a family of one-shot methods, dubbed ODCL-$\mathcal{C}$, that requires a single communication round.
 In Table~\ref{tab:conver} we compare different methods for CL along several dimensions.
 Compared to existing methods~\cite{ieee_ghosh,even2022sample}, the ODCL-$\mathcal{C}$ family reduces communication cost by a factor of $\mathcal{O}\left(\frac{\kappa m}{|C_{(K)}|}\log\left(\frac{2D}{\varepsilon}\right)\right)$, where $\kappa = \frac{L}{\mu}$ is the condition number, $m$ is the total number of users, $|C_{(K)}|$ is the size of the smallest cluster, $D$ is the minimal distance between different population optimal models (see Assumption~\ref{asmpt:clusters} ahead), while $\varepsilon$ is the final accuracy threshold (see Section~\ref{subsec:comparison} ahead).
 Even though ODCL-$\mathcal{C}$ provides significant communication savings, it still achieves the order-optimal MSE and has comparable sample requirements to the state-of-the-art methods in~\cite{ieee_ghosh,even2022sample}.
 Comparing the additional requirements, we see that ODCL-CC is the most flexible algorithm, requiring no prior knowledge, strong separation or good initialization.
 ODCL-KM requires only knowledge of the true number of clusters $K$, same requirement made by IFCA~\cite{ieee_ghosh} and a weaker requirement compared to the true underlying clustering structure, made by~\cite{even2022sample}.
 Additionally, the proposed family requires no initialization conditions, unlike IFCA, that requires sufficiently good initialization for the guarantees to hold.
+A more detailed comparison with order-optimal methods~\cite{ieee_ghosh} and~\cite{even2022sample} is presented in Section~\ref{subsec:comparison}, while a more detailed literature review is provided after the contributions.